 Propagandists use photos of cherry-picked locations with few or no turbines, or false perspective to hide their scale.
 Why are they afraid of showing the true context?

 Below is an example of wind industry propaganda and arrogance from wind-energy-the-facts.org, which echoes awea.org.
 The .org domain is also a ruse since wind power is clearly commercial.

 “The effects of landscape and visual impact cannot be measured or calculated and mitigation measures are limited.
 However, experience gained recently suggests that opposition to wind farms is mainly encountered during the planning stage.
 After commissioning the acceptability is strong.” (source)

-There are over 250,000 of these eyesores as of 2016, and some wind zealots want to see up to 3.8 million.
+There are over a quarter million of these eyesores as of 2017 and some wind zealots want to see up to 3.8 million.
 They are far more interested in megawatts than rural scenery.

 If these were suddenly looming above your town and spewing noise, would you call them magnificent or maleficent?
 If those hills could speak would they choose such defilement?

 The wind power industry claims home values aren’t affected by horizons full of machines that hijack serenity.
 Just apply some common sense here!
 Many people simply move.

 Propaganda sites dismiss the downsides with “careful siting” lies and implausible schemes to discourage birds & bats from entering their expanding gauntlets.
 They won’t explain why they find landscapes non-integral to the environment, except to insist that AGW dwarfs other concerns based on feeble evidence that wind turbines can actually stop it.
 Here are some random samples:

 http://www.awea.org/ (money clearly motivates them, just like the fossil fuel business)

 http://www.wind-works.org (wind advocate since the 70s, pretends the scale hasn’t grown ugly)